apocas/restai/README.md

 - **Vectorstore**: There are two vectorstores supported: `Chroma` and `Redis`
 - **Retrieval**: It features an embeddings search and score evaluator, which allows you to evaluate the quality of your embeddings and simulate the RAG process before the LLM.
 Reranking is also supported, ColBERT and LLM based.
 - **Loaders**: You may use any loader supported by llamaindex.
-- **Sandboxed mode**: RAG agents (projects) have "sandboxed" mode, which means that a locked default answer will be given when there aren't embeddings for the provided question.
+- **Sandboxed mode**: RAG projects have "sandboxed" mode, which means that a locked default answer will be given when there aren't embeddings for the provided question.
 This is useful for chatbots, where you want to provide a default answer when the LLM doesn't know how to answer the question, reduncing hallucination.
 - **Evaluation**: You may evaluate your RAG agent using [deepeval](https://github.com/confident-ai/deepeval).
 Using the `eval` property in the RAG endpoint.

 ### RAGSQL